peppe0203/yp-spring-food/README.md

 - Username: cursist
 - Password: ilionx2022!

 For the exercise, I made an API for food dishes.
-The API as all the CRUD functionalities.
+The API has all the CRUD functionalities.
 There are also some beans added for testing purposes, the beans are identified as different cooks.

 ## Requirements